Contact this organisation

 Rescue me, founded in 2011, is a non-profit organization established by two sisters with a vision of a society embraced with safer homes, schools and communities as a means of crime prevention and subsequently countering violent extremism.

-Its mission is to undertake crime prevention through social development and improving the quality of life for all by providing educational workshops and counseling in schools, community centers and prisons.
+Its mission is to undertake crime prevention through social development and reform, as well as improving the quality of life for all by providing educational workshops and counseling in schools, community centers and prisons.
 It is open to everyone residing in Lebanon in need of its help.

 It works with people labeled as Offenders (juvenile; young adults; repeated offenders) on all levels of crime prevention.
 Another target group are individuals at high risk of becoming offenders or victims (pre-delinquent children and juveniles; socially-excluded individuals and groups; women; senior citizens; disabled and/or socially-excluded individuals; solitary persons; foreigners; long-term unemployed; inhabitants of remote areas; people released from prison and cases of post-traumatic stress disorder caused by war).